 USPS recommends people mail an envelope or package days before a deadline or to ask the post office for a local postmark on the date a person mailed it.
-The service is also free.
+The service is free.

-“Customers who wish to retain a record or proof of the date on which the Postal Service first accepted possession of their mailpiece(s) may purchase a Certificate of Mailing,” according to USPS.
+“Customers who wish to retain a record or proof of the date on which the postal service first accepted possession of their mailpiece(s) may purchase a certificate of mailing,” according to USPS.

 About the Author